Italy - Global health

 DGCS defines priorities within global health

 Within the Ministry of Foreign Affairs and Development Cooperation (MAECI), the Directorate General for Development Cooperation (DGCS) defines Italy’s priorities around global health.
-Relevant departments include the Deputy Minister’s cabinet, geographic departments, and the unit on multilateral development cooperation, which is in charge of relations with multilateral organizations working on global health, such as the Global Fund.
-Within the development agency AICS, the office in charge of programs in the health sector is the ‘human development office’.
-It is headed by Enrico Materia, who has a strong background in global health .
+Relevant departments include the Deputy Minister’s cabinet, geographic departments, and the unit on multilateral development cooperation, which oversees the relations with multilateral organizations working on global health, such as the Global Fund.
+Within the Italian Agency for Development Cooperation (AICS), the ‘Human Development’ office, headed by Leone Gianturco, oversees programs in the health sector.